-Image 1: Plans to alter land or build on it are expected to satisfy community standards 1 Image 2: Marine mammals in the strait .
-10 Image 3: Garry oak meadow in bloom. .
-10 Image 4: A heron fishes in the estuary .
-10 Image 5: Water restrictions are common during the summer months. .
-12 Image 6: Salmon spawning in gravel bar Image 7: The priority plant list outlines species to be prevented, eradicated, contained or controlled .
-17 Image 8: The Cowichan Bay estuary is highly ecologically valuable and vulnerable .
-21 Image 9: Boardwalks are elevated to minimize disruption of wetlands. .
-25 Image 10: Recreational, commercial and industrial uses in Cowichan Bay. .
-27 Image 11: A view of the Saanich Inlet toward the Finlayson Arm.
-Image 12: Full cut-off luminaries limit light pollution to reduce impact on marine life. .
-30 Image 13: Landscape designs with native plant species reduce water demand for irrigation. .
-35 Image 14: Potential for hazardous conditions must be anticipated and addressed by future development .
-37 Image 15: Wildfire risks come with serious consequences.
-Image 16: Building and design materials must be chosen thoughtfully. .
-46 Image 17: Flood events are anticipated to increase with climate change. .
-48 Image 18: Homes are set back from the riverside; native vegetation is preserved along its banks .
-51 Image 19: Development at the tow-of-slope faces increased risk. .
-52 Image 20: Protection of our land resources is fundamental to the protection of farming .
-59 Image 21: Landscape berms (illustrated in white) serve as excellent visual and noise buffers. .
-79 Image 22: Landscape designs should avoid formal landscape patterns and give preference to native species .
-81 Image 23: Free standing signs should carry a low profile, framed with heavy timber .
-84
+Image 1: Plans to alter land or build on it are expected to satisfy community standards. .
+1 Image 2: Marine mammals in the strait.
+10 Image 3: Garry oak meadow in bloom 10 Image 4: A heron fishes in the estuary 10 Image 5: Water restrictions are common during the summer months.
+12 Image 6: Salmon spawning in gravel bar.
+Image 7: The priority plant list outlines species to be prevented, eradicated, contained or controlled Image 8: The Cowichan Bay estuary is highly ecologically valuable and vulnerable.
+21 Image 9: Boardwalks are elevated to minimize disruption of wetlands.
+Image 10: Recreational, commercial and industrial uses in Cowichan Bay.
+28 Image 11: A view of the Saanich Inlet toward the Finlayson Arm.
+Image 12: Full cut-off luminaries limit light pollution to reduce impact on marine life.
+31 Image 13: Landscape designs with native plant species reduce water demand for irrigation.
+35 Image 14: Potential for hazardous conditions must be anticipated and addressed by future development 38 Image 15: Wildfire risks come with serious consequences.
+Image 16: Building and design materials must be chosen thoughtfully.
+47 Image 17: Flood events are anticipated to increase with climate change.
+49 Image 18: Homes are set back from the riverside; native vegetation is preserved along its banks 52 Image 19: Development at the tow-of-slope faces increased risk.
+53 Image 20: Protection of our land resources is fundamental to the protection of farming 60 Image 21: Landscape berms (illustrated in white) serve as excellent visual and noise buffers 81 Image 22: Landscape designs should avoid formal landscape patterns and give preference to native species Image 23: Free standing signs should carry a low profile, framed with heavy timber 86

-Image 24: Backlit signs should be avoided in favour of raised or recessed letters that may be externally lit 4 Image 25: Multi-family residential includes higher-density housing, ie; multiplexes, row-houses, townhouses, and ld low- and high-rise apartments - Image 26: Commercial buildings are used for commercial purposes only; mixed-use buildings accommodate reta ail on the ground floor with office and/or residential above9 13 Image 27: Awnings of individual storefronts provide continuous weather protection 14 Image 28: Overhangs should extend over roughly half of sidewalks9 15 Image 29: Balconies provide private outdoor space that may overlook active public spaces and views beyond.
-9 15 Image 30: Design rainwater management measures, including collection systems such as rain barrels Image 33: A home is carefully built into the hillside, preserving mature vegetation 12 Image 32: Pervious, landscaped surfaces and light reflective surfaces minimize heat absorption 12 Image 31: Engineered wetlands help avoid waste of rainwater and to absorb contaminated runoff 10 12
+Image 24: Backlit signs should be avoided in favour of raised or recessed letters that may be externally lit Image 25: Multi-family residential includes higher-density housing, ie; multiplexes, row-houses, townhouses, a and .
+91 Image 26: Commercial buildings are used for commercial purposes only; mixed-use buildings accommodate re etail on the ground floor with office and/or residential above. .
+95 Image 27: Awnings of individual storefronts provide continuous weather protection. .
+96 Image 28: Overhangs should extend over roughly half of sidewalks .
+97 Image 29: Balconies provide private outdoor space that may overlook active public spaces and views beyond. .
+97 Image 30: Design rainwater management measures, including collection systems such as rain barrels 104 Image 33: A home is carefully built into the hillside, preserving mature vegetation.
+104 Image 32: Pervious, landscaped surfaces and light reflective surfaces minimize heat absorption 104 Image 31: Engineered wetlands help avoid waste of rainwater and to absorb contaminated runoff 104